Consulting the Yi Jing 易经 I Ching WG (Book of Changes)

 Shaking a vase

-64 sticks each marked with one hexagram are placed loosely in a vase.
+Sixty four sticks are placed loosely in a vase, each stick is marked with one hexagram.
 The vase is then tilted at an angle and shaken until one of the sticks slowly works itself loose and falls out of the vase.
 This method yields one gua (hexagram) each time .

 It was as long ago as the Tang dynasty that coins started to be used to cast a Yi Jing.
 Sets of three ‘I Ching’ coins were, and continued to be, minted specifically for this purpose.
 There are two distinct methods: